fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Ok, with that out of the way let’s see how `pytest` works.

-The `pytest` library works in a modular fashion using reusable functions called _fixtures-_.
+The `pytest` library works in a modular fashion using reusable functions called _fixtures_.
 Fixtures allow you to put the repetitive stuff in one function and then add them to the tests that need them.

 The cool thing about these fixtures is that they can be used in a layered format, allowing you to build very complex foundations.
 Unfortunately this is also `pytest`’s Achilles’ heel, as some teams make such complex “fixture onions” that will make any newcomer spend lots of time to learn them.
 My recommendation is to always make tests as readable as possible, so avoid doing more than three layers of fixtures and keep them as single-purpose as possible with very descriptive names.